Breaking News (2004 film): Plot

 The Hong Kong Police finds itself in a public relations crisis after a disastrous shootout and the scene of a police officer surrendering in apparent fear to the mobsters was captured and telecast by the local media.
 Inspector Cheung and his crew are assigned to the task of catching these mobsters, led by the intelligent and resourceful Yuan.

 In the meantime, Superintendent Rebecca Fong leads an effort on the part of the Hong Kong Police to mislead the media and salvage the reputation of the police team.
 She sees the chance in a raid on the mobsters hiding out in an apartment, while Inspector Cheung leads his own team to search for the mobsters, with many gunfights breaking out in between.

-While the police are evacuating the apartment, Yuan accidentally rescues another team: the killer Chun and his companions.
+At the same time, a group of hired killers led by a man named Chun are also hiding out in the same building.
+The hired killers mistake the police raid as something meant for them instead of Yuan and his group.
+Both Chun's group and Yuan's group split up in pairs amidst the chaos of the raid.
+Yuan and his partner Chung hide out in an apartment and accidentally rescue Chun and his companion.
 Yuan and Fong use the media to wage a propaganda war.

 Yuan and Chun finally decide to create chaos.
-They escape from the apartment after freeing the remaining residents of the apartment, having a gunfight with the police during the chaos with the death of their companions.
-Cheung and Fong see through their trick and followed Yuan.
-Yuan takes Fong as a hostage and goes to the place where Chun goes to assassinate the target, and acts in his place, but Cheung and other police officers follow Fong's tracker and rush to the scene, which makes the assassination impossible.
+They escape from the apartment after using the remaining residents of the apartment as hostages and creating a diversion.
+Both groups unite and have a gunfight with the police, fatally killing most of the united group except for Yuan and Chun.
+The pair escape through a secret tunnel under the elevator but Cheung and Fong see through their trick and are able to catch up to Yuan.
+Yuan takes Fong as a hostage and goes to the place where Chun was supposed to assassinate his target, acting in Chun's place.
+But the assassination is made impossible as Cheung and other police officers follow Fong's tracker and rush to the scene.
 Fong says that she would not let this "show" be messed up in her hands.
 Yuan knows that the defeat is inevitable, so he decides to expose himself and is shot dead by the police.
 The police promotes Cheung and Fong as the heroes of this "show".

 At the end of the story, the killer Chun takes Yuan's place in hijacking the cash withdrawal vehicle and is also shot dead.